-Mary Gillogly acts as our “Patient Concierge” and “Director of First Impressions.”
+Jalissa acts as our “Patient Concierge” and “Director of First Impressions.”

 She is the voice and face that greets you when you call our office and check in for your visits to our facility.
 She is in charge of making sure your time at NCCR is a pleasant experience.
-Whether you are here for a short or long visit, Mary ensures you have everything you need to be as comfortable as possible.
+Whether you are here for a short or long visit, Jalissa ensures you have everything you need to be as comfortable as possible.

 At NCCR, our priority is maintaining the highest standards in accordance with IRB and FDA regulations.
 Our front office staff is accountable for maintaining consistency in regards to temperature, calibration and monitor/visitor logs.
 Having a reliable and proficient individual as our site’s “Gate Keeper” is a role that holds significance not only to us but also to our patient volunteers and sponsors.